MicrosoftDocs/visualstudio-docs/docs/deployment/installer-projects-net-core.md

 1. From Visual Studio, choose **Extensions** > **Manage Extensions**, and search for "Visual Studio Installer Projects".
 Or, download the extension directly from the Marketplace.

 2. From the Start window, choose **Create a new project**, and then type "setup" in the search box.
-Choose either a Setup or Web Setup project, and follow instructions.
+Choose a Setup project, and follow instructions.

    For more information, see [Setup and Deployment projects](/previous-versions/visualstudio/visual-studio-2010/wx3b589t(v=vs.100)).